All About Me, The Chief Debaucherer

 Hi, there.
-Welcome to Global Debauchery, a blog devoted entirely to the overindulgence of wanderlust.
-You might already know that I’m a a flashpacking, road-trip junkie with an insatiable appetite for the road less traveled.
-But this is the page where you can learn just a little bit more about me.
+Welcome to Global Debauchery.
+It’s great to have you here!
+You already know that Global Debauchery is a blog devoted entirely to the overindulgence of wanderlust.
+And maybe you already know that I’m a a flashpacking, road-trip junkie with an insatiable appetite for the road less traveled.
+But this is the page where you can learn even more about me.

 TABLE OF CONTENTS